AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 >
 > Jarl: I’ve had enough of this\!
 I wallop the closest goblin with my hammer.
 >
 > GM: Okay, then.
 This is definitely combat, you’re using hack and slash.
-Roll+Str.
+Roll+STR.
 >
 > Jarl: I got an 11.
 It says here that I have a choice.
 Fear is for the weak, let those goblins come\!
 >